lognllc/IdentityManager/README.md

 IdentityManager maintains multiple accounts on each oauth platform, bundled with facebook, twitter, linkedin support.
 But you can register as many OAuth 1.0a services as you can.

-This project was inspired by the following project:
+This project was inspired by the following projects:

 * AFOAuth1Client
 * TWiOS5ReverseAuthExample